GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 Each timestep gives a separate Euclidean distance result.
 Then EMAD is the median of all those distances.

 In most real life conditions, there will be more than three timesteps and more than three bands.
-A general expression of Euclidean distance for '(p)' bands is given as:
+A general expression of Euclidean distance for $p$ bands is given as:

 $$
 \begin{align*}